-- You can edit the parameters of the TM
+- Edit the parameters of the TM.

-Using a translation memory
+Using a Translation Memory

-- Pre-translate your job in a batch
+- To pre-translate your job in a batch.

 Articles related to Translation Memory: